How to Engrave a Dog Tag – The 6 Best Methods Explained

 • CAM/CAD software

-• Dog tags (typically aluminum, brass or stainless steel)
+• Dog tags (typically aluminum, brass, or stainless steel)

 • Polishing cloth